UWFormulaN/Website/data/jobs/instrumentation-team-member.md

 application_deadline: 2025-06-27
 form_elements:
   - type: paragraph
-    content: "Answer the following questions using information from <a href='https://dberard.com/home-built-stm/ https://www.bc.edu/bc-web/schools/morrissey/departments/physics/labs/Zeljkovic-Lab/research/stm-tip-preparation.html' target='_blank'>STM Tip Preparation</a> and <a href='https://dberard.com/home-built-stm/' target='_blank'>Home Built STM</a>.
+    content: "Answer the following questions using information from <a href='https://dberard.com/home-built-stm/' target='_blank'>Home Built STM</a>.
 Feel free to draw on things you've learned in courses or researched yourself.
 Explain your reasoning! <br>  <br> If you have issues accessing the paper, please reach out to <a href='mailto:uwformulanano@gmail.com'>uwformulanano@gmail.com</a>."
   - question: "Describe the theory behind the STM.
 What causes a tunnelling current?
 How could we use an STM to race nanocars?"
     name: "theory_behind_STM"
     type: "textarea"